Veering triangulations and the Thurston norm: homology to isotopy: Introduction

 \subsection{Veering triangulations}

-As veering triangulations play a prominent role in the paper and are still perhaps esoteric to many readers, we survey some of the literature to date.
+Veering triangulations, which can be thought of as combinatorial versions of both foliations and flows, have enjoyed much recent interest.
+As these triangulations play a prominent role in the paper and are still perhaps esoteric to many readers, we survey some of the literature to date.
 Veering triangulations are introduced by Agol in \cite{Ago10} with the goal of analyzing the mapping tori of pseudo-Anosov homeomorphisms with small dilatation.
-The triangulations he studies and constructs are all \emph{layered}, meaning they are built from stacking tetrahedra on a surface and taking a quotient by some homeomorphism of the surface; nevertheless he remarks that nonlayered triangulations would be an interesting subject of study.
-In the literature on veering triangulations, only the analyses of \cite{HRST11}, \cite{FutGue13}, \cite{SchSeg19}, and now \cite{LMT20} and this paper include the nonlayered case.
+The triangulations he studies and constructs are all \emph{layered}, meaning they are built from stacking tetrahedra on a surface and taking a quotient by some homeomorphism of the surface.
+In the literature on veering triangulations, few papers (\cite{HRST11,FutGue13,SchSeg19,LMT20} and this one) include analyses of the nonlayered case.
 Layered veering triangulations have been used to study Cannon-Thurston maps \cite{Gue15}, the curve and arc complexes of surfaces \cite{MinTay17, Str18}, and pseudo-Anosov flows on fibered hyperbolic 3-manifolds \cite{Lan18,Lan19}.
-There is another branch of study concerning the question of when a veering triangulation admits a geometric structure, or more generally a strict angle structure \cite{HRST11, FutGue13, HIS16, FTW19}.
-Recently Schleimer and Segerman wrote the first \cite{SchSeg19} in a series of papers that will show that a veering triangulation together with a Dehn filling is a ``combinatorialization" of a pseudo-Anosov flow with {no perfect fits}, where the cores of the filling tori correspond to singular orbits, and the combinatorial notion of \emph{prongs} from the Main Theorem corresponds to the number of prongs of a singular orbit.
-This paper, while not relying on the work of Schleimer and Segerman, views a veering triangulation as a combinatorial version of a pseudo-Anosov flow.
-Indeed, our Main Theorem was inspired by results of Mosher from \cite{Mos92b} in which he shows that a pseudo-Anosov flow with no dynamically parallel closed orbits determines a face of the Thurston norm ball.
+There is another branch of study concerning the question of when a veering triangulation admits a geometric structure, or more generally a strict angle structure \cite{HRST11, FutGue13, HIS16, FTW20}.
+More recently there is the work of Agol-Gu\'eritaud and Schleimer-Segerman described in \Cref{sec_relwork}.